Skip to the main content

 Biomedical Engineer

-Biomedical engineers study, design, develop, evaluate, manage, and support biological and medical systems and products, including artificial organs, prostheses, medical instruments, and information systems.
+Biomedical engineers study, design, develop, evaluate, manage, and support biological and medical systems and products.
+These can include artificial organs, prostheses, medical instruments, wearable devices, and information systems.

 Also Known As

-Bioengineer, Bioprocess Engineer, Biotechnologist, Clinical Engineer, Engineer, Medical Engineer, Professional Engineer
+Bioengineer, Bioprocess Engineer, Biotechnologist, Clinical Engineer, Medical Engineer, Professional Engineer

 NOC Codes